Table of contents

 The Security Team is a trusted group.
 This team is responsible to review security reports and to proceed to a pro-active audit at each major release.
 Security Team members are added by vote by the Admins following recommendations of current members.

-The Tiki Admin Group is responsible for governance, overall coordination and all the rest that falls between the cracks .
+The Tiki Admin Group is responsible for governance, overall coordination and all the rest including whatever that might fall between the cracks .

 In the future, we’ll perhaps split up certain roles to provide a finer granularity.